Xen1usss/Xen1usss/README.md

 ## Hi there 👋
--> Student Saint Petersburg Electrotechnical University «LETI»;
+-> Student of Saint Petersburg Electrotechnical University «LETI»;
 -> Сomputer science and engineering;
 -> 4 course out of 5, part-time education.